 Review: Pete Tong's Ibiza Classics at Manchester Arena

-The Heritage Orchestra wallop us with some tunes from the past
+The Heritage Orchestra wallop us with some tunes from the past.

 We probably spend about half of our lives pining for the past; wishing we could turn back the clock to relive that one incredible night, or winding it back even further to experience a time that came before us.
 We're bona fide suckers for nostalgia and the belief that everything was better ‘back then', even though we've actually got it pretty good right now.
 You could tire of this persistent pursuit of what's been and gone if it weren't for the fact that occasionally, something pops up to remind you there were elements of life in the past that would eclipse the present.
 That's especially true in the case of electronic music and Ibiza, when in the 90s and 00s for instance, both represented a counter culture in full swing, and euphoria was as prevalent on the dancefloor as germs are on the tube.
 This is precisely why, when Pete Tong announced he was touring his Ibiza Classics show this December, seasoned ravers spat out their dummies in rejoice and made their way like a teeny tiny, delirious army to the nearest participating venue.